tengxiao1/MR-Search/README.md

 ## Introduction

 Existing RL-based agentic search methods optimize within a single episode, treating each attempt in isolation.
 We introduce **MR-Search**, a **Meta-Reinforcement Learning** framework that trains agents to improve **across episodes** via explicit self-reflection.
 As shown below, MR-Search organizes training into *meta-episodes* of multiple *inner-episodes*.
-After each failed attempt, the agent generates a natural-language **Self-Reflection** that is prepended to the next episode, enabling progressive strategy refinement.
+After each failed attempt, the agent generates **Self-Reflection** that is prepended to the next episode, enabling progressive strategy refinement.

 <p align="center">
   <img src="assets/MetaSearch-1.png" alt="MR-Search Framework" width="90%">